De117/tunnelproxy/README.md

-# A small whitelisting HTTP CONNECT proxy
+# TunnelProxy: A small whitelisting HTTP CONNECT proxy
 This is a small HTTP CONNECT proxy, with a target host whitelist.

 Implemented in Python on top of [trio][1] and [h11][2], it is written for ease